Trusted Atlanta Nursing Home Abuse Lawyers

 Elderly Abuse in Georgia Resources

 The state of Georgia offers several free-of-charge services to the victims.
-Senior Adult Victims’ Advocate provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.
-SAVA provides telephone assurance, assistance with court appearances, access to support groups, and help navigating the legal system.
+Senior Adult Victims’ Advocate (S.A.V.A.) provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.

 GeorgiaCares provides free health insurance counseling for Medicare and Medicaid beneficiaries.
 GeorgiaCares also reports suspected fraud in Medicare and Medicaid.